How to Increase Hotel Revenue

 Hotel non room revenue

-• Digital signage: Use screens in the lobby, lifts, and public areas to promote services like happy hour deals, breakfast buffets, or yoga classes
+• Digital signage: Use screens in the lobby, lifts, and public areas.
+You can promote services like happy hour deals, breakfast buffets, or yoga classes

 • Bathroom signage: Tasteful signage can promote premium toiletries for sale, spa services, or luxury bath packages